 Preserving trees lost in New Mexico wildfires through documented craft

 Wildfires across New Mexico have taken down thousands of historic trees.
 Many stood for centuries.
 Most are burned, chipped, or discarded, and their histories disappear with them.
-Urban Wood New Mexico exists to preserve a small number of these trees by transforming them into long-lasting furniture and documenting their origins.
-The goal is not volume or trend, but record — ensuring that what was lost is still remembered.

 Each piece begins with a single tree.